marchaesen/vcxsrv/mesalib/docs/drivers/llvmpipe.rst

    See ``/proc/cpuinfo`` to know what your CPU supports.

--  Unless otherwise stated, LLVM version 3.4 is recommended; 3.3 or later is required.
+-  Unless otherwise stated, LLVM version 3.9 or later is required.

    For Linux, on a recent Debian based distribution do: